r-pogo/vade_mecum/Networking_Web/Protocols/HTTP.md

 ![img_14.png](img/img_14.png)

 ### Anatomy of a response header

+ommon Response Headers

+These are the headers that are returned to the client from the server after a request.

+Set-Cookie: Information to store which gets sent back to the web server on each request (see cookies task for more information).

+Cache-Control: How long to store the content of the response in the browser's cache before it requests it again.

+Content-Type: This tells the client what type of data is being returned, i.e., HTML, CSS, JavaScript, Images, PDF, Video, etc. Using the content-type header the browser then knows how to process the data.

+Content-Encoding: What method has been used to compress the data to make it smaller when sending it over the internet.

 Example:

 This response header declares the status of the response 200 OK, the server type, the date and time of the response